Cover

 {"name": "New User"}

-# Server includes CORS headers with response
+# 4. Server responds (must include CORS headers again)

 HTTP/1.1 201 Created